Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 HTC Vive Pro

-This VR headset is worth considering if you require high resolution, realistic, and astounding image quality.
-It comes with built-in headphones and soft nose guards to help block out as many distractions as possible.
+This VR headset is worth considering if you require high-resolution, realistic, and astounding image quality.
+It has built-in headphones and soft nose guards to help block out as many distractions as possible.
 The only real downside is that the set-up is complicated as you need to install lighthouses to track the HTC Vive Pro in the space you intend to use it in, alongside the fact that it’s one of the best headsets currently available.

 Platform: PC